National Weather Service United States Department of Commerce

 Work hours for student volunteers

 We understand that student volunteers have many other commitments, including their academic work and perhaps actual paid employment.
-For this reason, we are flexible about the specific hours that a student works as a volunteer.
-We ask that student volunteers average 2-3 days per week for at least one 5-6 week period, mainly during the summer.
+For this reason, we are flexible about the hours and time-frame volunteers work.
+Most of our volunteers are expected to appear in the office for 5 days a week during a 2-4 week period during the summer months.
+However, we are flexible and will work with you if you if there extenuating circumstances.

 Earning college credit as a volunteer